Project guidelines for the Stripe app

 , copy ForeignPaymentStateMachine01.xml

-with Subprocess
+with the Subprocess

 folder to the project root config/Zed/oms